aestusLabs/destroyTheWorld/README.md

 # destroyTheWorld
-I want to build an app that effectively destroys the world.
+Isdasdasdasdasdasdasd want to build an app that effectively destroys the world.